Amall93/Exploring-Weather-Trends/README.md

 ## The Database Schema
   There are three tables in the database:
-    •	city_list   - This contains a list of cities and countries in the database,
+   •	city_list   - This contains a list of cities and countries in the database.

    •	city_data   - This contains the average temperatures for each city by year (ºC).

    •	global_data - This contains the average global temperatures by year (ºC).

 ## steps